fredericoschardong/sovrin-schema-matching/README.md

 $ docker build -t sovrin-schema-matching:cli .
 ```

 Whatever is provided on the `stdio` is queried.
-Also, the `sovrinxplore/ledgers` folder needs to be shared to get the latest schemas:
+Also, the `sovrinxplore/ledgers` folder needs to be shared to get the latest schemas (or you can rebuild the docker image on your cron job):

 ```
 $ echo "first name" | docker run --mount type=bind,source="$(pwd)/sovrinxplore/ledgers",target=/app/sovrinxplore/ledgers -i sovrin-schema-matching:cli